 EU policy for the Arctic

 The EU’s third Arctic Communication emphasises that it is important to take into account the objectives of the Paris Agreement and the goals set in the UN’s 2030 Agenda for Sustainable Development.
 The European Union is prepared to provide funding for adaptation to climate change in the Arctic region.
-The Communication proposes a large number of measures that the EU intends to take in order to promote its Arctic policy.

-The European Global Strategy recognises the northern areas’ increasingly integral role in all EU Member States’ policies.
 In addition, the EU wants to minimise tensions in the Arctic region and strengthen stable political and security-related cooperation.